eyesight-pgs/notes/codeigniter4.md

   }
   ```

-## uri segment
+## uri segment (positional arguments in url)

-- uri structure: `/class/method/seg3/seg4`
+- uri structure: `/class/method/seg1/seg2`

-- if url is: `/MyClass/myMethod/seg3/seg4` then controller method will look like:
+- if url is: `/MyClass/myMethod/seg1/seg2` then controller method will look like:
 ```php
 <?php
 namespace App\controllers;